Adaptive Resolution for Finite-Rank Gaussian Processes: Finite rank approximation of Gaussian processes

 \subsection{Finite element approximation to GP as a solution to SPDE}

-As our first candidate for d-frGPloc, we consider the SPDE based approach \cite{lindgren2011explicit}.
-Recall that the stationary Mat\'{e}rn covariance kernel with smoothness parameter $\nu$ and inverse length-scale parameter $\kappa$ is given by $K(x_1, x_2) = K_{\kappa, \nu}(\|x_1 - x_2\|)$, with
+As our first candidate for d-frGPloc, we consider the SPDE-based approach of \citet{lindgren2011explicit}.
+Recall that the stationary Mat\'{e}rn covariance kernel with smoothness parameter $\nu$, marginal variance $\tau^2$, and inverse length-scale parameter $\kappa$ is

-and $K_\nu$ is the modified Bessel function of the second kind with parameter $\nu$.
-A well-known result due to Whittle \cite{whittle1954stationary} asserts that $f \sim \mbox{GP}(0, K_{\kappa, \nu})$ is the only {\it stationary solution} to the SPDE
+where $K_\nu$ is the modified Bessel function of the second kind.
+A well-known result from \citet{whittle1963stochastic} is that on $\bbR^d$, a Mat\'ern GP can be characterized as the stationary solution to an SPDE of the form